tyliggity/steps/README.md

 Pull requests adding new steps and submitting bug fixes are welcome.

-Please note that all new steps must use the [StackPulse steps Golang SDK](https://github.com/stackpulse/steps-sdk-go) and be submitted with a step manifest containing example input and output examples.
+Please note that all new steps must use the [StackPulse steps Golang SDK](https://github.com/stackpulse/steps-sdk-go) and be submitted with a step manifest containing input and output examples.

 In the case of bug fixes, where appropriate, please provide an accompanying unit test that validates and verifies the proposed fix.